-With honor, we will apply ourselves to the study of Ryukyu Kenpo; placing foremost the improvement of both mind and body.
-Striving for an ultimate serenity, that can only come through a complete understanding of ourselves, we approach life's problems with the patience Kenpo has given us.
-Never will we unjustly dishonor our fellow students, our teachers, the Ryukyu Kenpo Kobujutsu Kai, or the art of Kenpo through misusing the secrets we are learning.
-We remember the Dojo Kun:
+With honor, I will apply myself to the study of Ryukyu Kenpo; placing foremost the improvement of both mind and body.
+Striving for an ultimate serenity, that can only come through a complete understanding of myself, I approach life's problems with the patience my training has given me.
+Never will I unjustly dishonor my fellow students, my teachers, the Ryukyu Kenpo Kobujutsu Kai, or the art of Ryukyu Kenpo through misusing the secrets I am learning.
+I will remember the Dojo Kun:

 Strive for the perfection of character.
 Hitotsu.
 Jinkaku Kansei ni Tsutomuru koto.